espressif/arduino-esp32/docs/en/contributing.rst

     The list of configurations will be checked against the ``sdkconfig`` file in the target folder.
 If the configuration is not present in the ``sdkconfig``, the test will be skipped for that target.
 That means that the test will only run on the targets that have **ALL** the required configurations.

+    Also, by default, the "match start of line" character (``^``) will be added to the beginning of each configuration.
+    That means that the configuration must be at the beginning of the line in the ``sdkconfig`` file.

 Sometimes, the example might not be supported by some target, even if the target has the required configurations (like resources limitations or requiring a specific SoC).
 To avoid compilation errors, you can add the target to the ``ci.json``